TrigenSoftware/simple-release-tools/README.md

 [coverage]: https://img.shields.io/coveralls/TrigenSoftware/simple-github-release.svg
 [coverage-url]: https://coveralls.io/r/TrigenSoftware/simple-github-release

-Simple tool to create GitHub releases.
+A simple tool to create GitHub releases.
 It reads the latest notes from changelog and creates a release on the GitHub repository with them.

 ## Usage